chromium/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 Problems:
 * `kNoActiveNetworks`: No active networks found.
 * `kRestrictedConnectivity`: The active network is behind a captive portal and has restricted connectivity.
+* `kUnknownPortalState`: The active network is not connected or the portal state is not available.
+* `kPortalSuspected`: A portal is suspected but no redirect was provided.
+* `kPortal`: The network is in a portal state with a redirect URL.
+* `kProxyAuthRequired`: A proxy requiring authentication is detected.
-* `kCaptivePortalState`: The active network is behind a captive portal.
+* `kNoInternet`: The active network is connected but no internet is available and no proxy was detected.

 ### Firewall Routines